 - f.
-The difference between the BCWS and BCWP is referred to as the schedule variance (and is favorable if the earned value is greater than the BCWS).
-The difference between the ACWP and the earned value is referred to as the cost variance (and is favorable if the earned value exceeds the actual costs).
-The ratio of the earned value to ACWP, BCWP or ACWP is referred to as the Cost Performance Index (CPI).
-The CPI indicates the cost efficiency with which contract work has been accomplished.
-A CPI of less than one implies a cost overrun, of more than one implies a cost under-run and of unity implies an on target condition.
-CPI data at the cost account level or below is particularly helpful when asked to measure and estimate loss of efficiency or "disruption".
-Be advised that most of the commercially available project management software allows the determination or calculation of CPI at the work order level and above.
-For more information on earned value management techniques and contemporary program management software capabilities, access the Earned Value Management Home Page at www.acq.osd.mil/pm/. - g.
-Cost Performance Index (CPI) or Schedule Performance Index (SPI) (Surface Force Ships only) On a weekly basis, the CO, Project Team and RMC must report CPI and SPI. - (1) Cost Performance Index (CPI) This is an earned value analysis technique that is used to calculate cost performance efficiency with which contract work has been accomplished.
-CPI should consider only the "projected" cost of an availability against the actual cost of an availability over the timeline associated with that availability.
-This will provide the CPI with raw factual data to give the activity the most accurate and true indication of CPI.
-The formula for CPI is: Projected Cost divided by Actual Cost equals CPI - (2) Schedule Performance Index (SPI) This is a performance index that calculates schedule performance efficiency with which contract work has been accomplished.
-SPI should consider only the "projected" schedule of work to be performed during an availability against the actual work performed during an availability over the timeline associated with that availability.
-This will provide the SPI with raw factual data to give the activity the most accurate and true indication of SPI.
-The formula for SPI is: Project Schedule divided by Actual Schedule equals SPI
+Variance.
+The difference between the BCWS and BCWP is referred to as the schedule variance and is favorable if the Earned Value is EQUAL TO OR GREATER than the planned value.
+The difference between the ACWP and the Earned Value (BCWP) is referred to as the cost variance and is favorable if the earned value IS EQUAL TO OR EXCEEDS the actual costs. - g.
+Cost Performance Index (CPI) or Schedule Performance Index (SPI) (Surface Force Only) On a weekly basis, the CO, Project Team and RMC must report CPI and SPI. - (1) Cost Performance Index This is an earned value analysis technique that is used to calculate cost performance efficiency with which contract work has been accomplished.
+CPI compares the actual costs of the work performed to the budgeted cost of the work performed over a specified period or the entire availability to date.
+The formula for CPI is: BCWP divided by ACWP equals CPI.
+A comparison of cumulative CPI to recent periodic CPI values supports assessment of the current trend as improving or deteriorating. - (2) Schedule Performance Index This is an earned value analysis technique that calculates schedule performance efficiency with which contract work has been accomplished.
+SPI evaluates the "projected" schedule of work to be performed (as defined by the budget cost of work scheduled) against the actual work performed (as defined by the budget cost of work performed) over a specified period or the entire availability to date.
+The formula for SPI is: BCWP divided by BCWS equals SPI.
+A comparison of cumulative SPI to recent periodic SPI values supports assessment of the current trend as improving or deteriorating.

-NOTE: REBASELINING PROJECTED FIGURES IN EITHER CASE MUST NOT BE PRACTICED AS IT WILL RENDER REAL TIME DATA USELESS IN THE PERFORMANCE OF THE AVAILABILITY.
+NOTE: REBASELINING PROJECTED FIGURES IN EITHER CASE MUST NOT BE ROUTINELY PRACTICED AS IT WILL RENDER REAL TIME DATA USELESS IN ASSESSING THE PERFORMANCE OF THE AVAILABILITY.

-- (3) Based on SPI and CPI, an availability will be referred to as green, yellow or red as seen in Figure 7-1. - (a) In order for an availability to be referred to as GREEN, the SPI divided by CPI must be .95-1.05. - (b) In order for an availability to be referred to as YELLOW, the SPI divided by CPI must be .94-.80 or 1.06-1.20. - (c) In order for an availability to be referred to as RED, the SPI divided by CPI must be >1.20 or <.80.
+- (3) Based on SPI and CPI, an availability will be referred to as green, yellow or red as defined below. - (a) An availability will be referred to as GREEN, if both SPI and CPI are \geq 0.96. - (b) An availability will be referred to as YELLOW if both SPI and CPI are ≥ 0.92 but <0.96, or one of SPI or CPI is ≥ 0.90 and the other is >0.96. - (c) An availability will be referred to as RED if either the SPI or CPI is <0.90 or if both are <0.92.